SOUTH AFRICA, AFRICA

-To participate in projects you must be 18 years of age, have good physical health, and be able stay for at least two weeks.
+To participate in this project you must be 18 years of age, have good physical health, and be able stay for at least two weeks.

-The reserve is the first in the area with free-roaming Big 5 – lions, African buffalo, rhino, elephant and leopard.
+The reserve is the first in the area with free-roaming Big 5 – lions, African buffalo, rhinos, elephants and leopards.
 Here is also a farm for the animals that can not roam free, and the organization is very proud to be able to give these animals the best conditions and care to ensure that they have a rich and full life.

 The Dinokeng reserve is an 18,000 hectare area with varying bush terrain where the animals can stay in their natural environment.
 It is an important project both for the animals on the reserve, as well as for the locals and the area.
 You must be prepared for the fact that it is often heavy, hot and physically demanding work.
-Spending time with the animals is only a small part of the work on the project, and there is a lot of practical work that needs to be done.
-You don't need to have any previous knowledge, but you must have a burning interest of animals and nature… and love to work outdoors.
+Spending time with the animals is only a small part of the the project, and there is a lot of practical work that needs to be done.
+You don't need to have any previous knowledge, but you must have an interest for animals and nature, and love to work outdoors.

 Examples of volunteer activities:

-- Maintenance of park area, such as cleaning of the area and feeding the animals
+- Maintenance of the park area, such as cleaning and feeding the animals

 - Anti-poaching bush walks